Vasse Felix Vineyard in WA and the Extraordinary French Plan to Invade Australia

 The ship, the captain and all remaining hands promptly disappeared without trace.

 Back on Wreck Reef, Flinders – a very different sort of captain - saved most of his papers and charts (and his cat, Trim) and engaged the ship’s carpenter to make seaworthy the hull of a six-oared, small-sailed cutter and to give it a light deck.
-To reflect confidence that a rescue party would return to save those who stayed behind, Flinders left his most treasured possessions, his charts and books, behind as his ‘pledge’ to return.

 After a 12 day voyage in this small boat – appropriately renamed Hope - Matthew Flinders and a dozen men arrived back in Sydney to raise the alarm for a rescue mission for the rest of the crew.